Fagu

 Fagu, also spelled Phagu, is a genre of poetry in Old Gujarati language popular during early period of Gujarati literature.

 Etymology

 Fagu is derived from Sanskrit word Falgu.
 As an adjective, it means beautiful, handsome, fine, etc. As a noun, it became synonyms of the Spring season.
 Falguna (also spelled Phalguna), a spring season month according to Hindu calendar, is origin of this word.

 Form

 Fagu is a lyrical form depicting beauty of nature during spring.
 It also portrays joys and pleasures of love, fears and hopes separation and union of lovers.
-This form was popular among Jain poets who were mostly monks, so many of these Fagu starts with erotic sentiments and ends with renunciation or self restraints.
+This form was popular among Jain poets who were mostly monks, so many of these Fagu start with erotic sentiments and ends with renunciation or self restraints.

 History

 An oldest known Fagu is Jinachandra Suri Fagu (about 1225) by Jinapadma Suri.
 It has 25 verses with 6 to 20 verses missing.